Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 # How screen readers work - and why they seem so buggy

 **Sitting on top of another application, screen readers announce the underlying content - often trying to compensate for inadequate presentation by both the underlying application and its content.
-This is a very hard task and prone to regressions, as we are trying to explain here.**
+This is a very hard task and prone to regressions, as we try to explain here.**

 ## Short summary